boz/kail/README.md

 # all pods named 'x'
 $ kail --pod x

-# pod named 'y' in namespace 'x'
+# containers 'a' and 'b' of pod named 'y' in namespace 'x'
-$ kail --pod x/y
+$ kail --pod x/y -c a -c b

 # all pods in namespace 'x' or 'y'
 $ kail --ns x --ns y